prjemian/spec2nexus/docs/source/nexus_file_layout.rst

    and how to find the image frame from that file.
 No standard pattern exists for SPEC data files to reference such images.

 The scan data will be placed in a **NXdata** [#NXdata]_ group named ``data`` below the **NXentry** group.
+See section :ref:`data.file.scan_data` below for more details.

 Other information from the scan will be written as described in the sections below.
 There are variations on the tree structure as the complexity of a scan increases.
-Examples of such variation
+Examples of such variation include:
-include:

 * multi-axis scans (such as ``a2scan``, ``a3scan``, ``a4scan``)
 * multi-channel detectors